Saudi FM defends OPEC+ decision, says ties with US are strategic

 “The OPEC+ decision was purely economic and was taken unanimously by the [organization’s] member states,” Prince Faisal bin Farhan told Al Arabiya.

-Saudi Arabia’s ties with the US are strategic and have supported the security and stability of the Middle East, the top Saudi diplomat said Tuesday, defending the recent decision by OPEC+ to cut oil output.
+Saudi Arabia’s ties with the US are strategic and have supported the security and stability of the Middle East, Saudi Arabia’s Foreign Minister Prince Faisal bin Farhan told Al Arabiya, defending the recent decision by OPEC+ to cut oil output.

-Prince Faisal bin Farhan’s comments came shortly after Biden administration officials repeatedly said that Washington needed to review its relationship with Saudi Arabia after last week’s decision by OPEC+.
+Prince Faisal’s comments came shortly after Biden administration officials repeatedly said that Washington needed to review its relationship with Saudi Arabia after last week’s decision by OPEC+.

 For all the latest headlines, follow our Google News channel online or via the app.

-“Our relationship with the United States has been institutionalized since it was established,” Prince Faisal told Al Arabiya.
+“Our relationship with the United States has been institutionalized since it was established,” Prince Faisal said.

 US officials have publicly hit out at Saudi Arabia following the OPEC+ move, with several American lawmakers calling for an immediate freeze on arms sales to Riyadh.
 On this, Prince Faisal said that the US-Saudi military cooperation served the interests of both countries.